adepierre/Botcraft/README.md

   <!-- <img width="100" src="Visuals/XXX.gif" alt="botcraft illustration gif" align="center"> TODO: add a nice gif -->
 </p>

 This is a "learn-by-doing" pet project I develop on my free time when I feel like it.
 I share the code for people that might be interested but it's more a "shared private repo" than a real open source community project.
+I usually try to push updates on master every first week of each month, and as soon as they are ready for new Minecraft version support updates.

 Precompiled binaries of the library and examples can be found in the [latest release](https://github.com/adepierre/Botcraft/releases/tag/latest) for both Windows and Linux.
 To compile it yourself, you can check the [Building](#building-and-testing) section.